-This catalog is more than just a list of classes; it's a roadmap to unlocking potential, fostering growth, and shaping bright futures for all our students.
-Moreover, the information included in the catalog extends outside of just course work.
-These avenues provide students with a challenging, personalized, and holistic education that fosters leadership skills, teamwork, and a sense of civic responsibility.
+Think of this catalog as more than just a list of classes; it's a roadmap to unlocking your potential, opening doors, fostering growth, and shaping bright futures.
+Beyond coursework, these opportunities provide a personalized and holistic education that fosters leadership skills, teamwork, and a sense of civic responsibility-key elements of the Profile of a Massapequa Learner and Leader.

-As we unveil this course catalog, we recognize the pivotal role parents play in supporting their child's educational journey.
-We encourage you to explore the catalog alongside your child, engage in meaningful conversations about their aspirations, and work together to create a roadmap for success.
+We recognize the pivotal role parents play in supporting their child's educational journey.
+We encourage you to explore the catalog together, engage in meaningful conversations about aspirations, and work collaboratively to create a roadmap for success.

-The experiences you have and the decisions you make as you proceed through your high school years, will certainly impact your future.
+The experiences you have and the decisions you make during your high school years will impact your future.
 Make your choices wisely and with careful consideration.
 Our administrators, guidance counselors, and teachers are ready and willing to assist you.
-Best of luck to you and I look forward to following your journey of success.
+Best of luck, and I look forward to following your journey of success.

-With Massapequa Chief Pride,
+With Massapequa Pride,

-William Brennan
+Dr. William Brennan